 1. Initiate and develop a healthy conversation with colleagues, cluster, and other subject matter experts about the ‘what’s’ and ‘why’s’ of your course.

-2. Take a look at BLOOM’s Taxonomy [PDF] and notice the difference between the domains.
+2. Refer to the domains from Bloom's Taxonomy [PDF] and notice the difference between each domain.
 Coast Mountain College has intentionally introduced La Fever’s (2016) fourth domain as a way to open pathways for indigenizing courses.
 If you are revising an existing course, do a verb audit – circle all the verbs from your existing learning outcomes on Bloom’s Taxonomy to see in which domains they are located.
 If you are creating a new course, circle verbs you think might be useful as starting points for learning outcomes.

 3. Meet with COLT and bring your completed draft forms of the following:

 4. After the meeting with COLT, design and draft some learning outcomes and refine the course outline.

 5. Contact COLT to review and refine learning outcomes and course outline forms (as well as meet with other necessary departments, such as the Registrar’s Office).